View Document Text

 redemptions through the issuer, subject to specific restrictions.
 Reduced liquidity may have an adverse impact on

-specific economic event, such as the deterioration of creditworthiness of an issuer.
-Reduced liquidity in the
+economic event, such as the deterioration of creditworthiness of an issuer.
+Reduced liquidity in the secondary market

 Market Risk.
 The price of any security, including stocks, bonds, ETFs, or mutual funds may drop in reaction to tangible